Plutonomicon/cardano-transaction-lib/doc/balancing.md

 ## Concurrent spending

 Attempting to spend UTxOs concurrently leads to some of the transactions being rejected.
-To ensure that no concurrent spending is happening, CTL uses it's own UTxO locking machinery. `balanceTxs` or `balanceTxsWithConstraints` can be used to construct multiple transactions at once, ensuring that the sets of inputs do not intersect.
+To ensure that no concurrent spending is happening, CTL uses it's own UTxO locking machinery. `balanceMultipleTxs` can be used to construct multiple transactions at once, ensuring that the sets of inputs do not intersect.

 Obviously, the number of available UTxOs must be greater than the number of transactions.
 CTL will throw an exception if it's not the case.